Courses & Workshops

 • Parenting Tips

-The next course will start in January and is likely to be a daytime course.
-For further information please contact Lynne Laverty on 020 8429 1552 or firstname.lastname@example.org.
+The next course will start on Thursday 22nd September and will be an evening course from 7pm till 9pm.
+The course is full with a wait list.
+For further information or to be added to the waiting list please contact Lynne Laverty on 020 8429 1552 or firstname.lastname@example.org.

 This supportive 10 week course is designed to help parents deal with the challenging behaviour brought on by the conditions of ADHD/ASC and other co-morbid conditions.